pagalvin/tsbook/chapter07_Functions.md

 ## Function Parameters

-Most functions take at least one parameter and most useful functions return a value[mostusefulfunctions].
-You can specify type for each function parameter as well as the return type of the function itself.
-Here's what it looks like:
+Most functions take at least one parameter and most useful functions return a value[^2].
+You can specify a type for each function parameter as well as the return type of the function itself.
+Here's a more robust `integerAdder()`:

 ```TypeScript
 function integerAdder(firstNumber: number, secondNumber: number): number {
     return firstNumber + secondNumber;
 }

 const TwoPlusTwo = integerAdder(2, 2);